grzesiek-galezowski/tdd-ebook/manuscript/100_Analysis_In_TDD.md

 If you go back to Johnny and Benjamin's story, you will note that when talking to a customer and when writing code, they used a TODO list.
 This list was first filled with whatever scenarios they came up with, but later, they would add smaller units of work.
 When doing TDD, I do the same, essentially decomposing complex topics into smaller items and putting them on the TODO list (this is one of the practices that serve decomposition.
 The other one is mocking, but let's leave that for now).
 Thanks to this, I can focus on one thing at a time, crossing off item after item from the list after it's done.
 If I learn something new or encounter a new issue that needs our attention, I can add it to the TODO list and get back to it later, for now continuing my work on the current item of focus.

-An example TODO list from the middle of an implementation task may look like this (don't read through it, I put it here just to give you a glimpse - you're not supposed to understand what the list items are about):
+An example TODO list from the middle of an implementation task may look like this (don't read through it, I put it here just to give you a glimpse - you're not supposed to understand what the list items are about either):

 1. ~~Create an entry point to the module (top-level abstraction)~~
-2.  ~~Implement main workflow of the module~~
+1. ~~Implement main workflow of the module~~
-3.  ~~Implement `Message` interface~~
+1. ~~Implement `Message` interface~~
-4.  ~~Implement `MessageFactory` interface~~
+1. ~~Implement `MessageFactory` interface~~
-5. Implement `ValidationRules` interface
+1. Implement `ValidationRules` interface
-6.  ~~Implement behavior required from Wrap method in `LocationMessageFactory` class~~
+1. ~~Implement behavior required from Wrap method in `LocationMessageFactory` class~~
-7. Implement behavior required from ValidateWith method in `LocationMessage` class for Speed field
+1. Implement behavior required from ValidateWith method in `LocationMessage` class for Speed field
-8. Implement behavior required from ValidateWith method in `LocationMessage` class for Age field
+1. Implement behavior required from ValidateWith method in `LocationMessage` class for Age field
-9. Implement behavior required from ValidateWith method in `LocationMessage` class for Sender field
+1. Implement behavior required from ValidateWith method in `LocationMessage` class for Sender field

 Note that some of the items are already crossed off as done, while others remain pending and waiting to be addressed.
 All these items are what the article on Wikipedia calls "smaller parts" - a result of breaking down a bigger topic.

 For me, the arguments that I gave you are enough to think that TDD is about analysis.
 The next question is: are there any tools we can use to aid and inform this analysis part of TDD?
 The answer is yes and you already saw both of them in this book, so now we're going to have a closer look.